HE KĀHEA

 Water.
 Please make sure you and your ʻohana stay hydrated.

 Footwear.
 Terrain may be uneven, muddy, slippery, and beautiful.
-Hiking shoes are encouraged.
+Hiking shoes are highly encouraged.

 Work Clothes.
 Expect to get dirty.
+Light long sleeve tops and pants are preferred.
 Gloves are optional but encouraged.

 Swim Clothes.
 If you want to rinse off in the stream.